brettChapman/Nimbus_Cluster/README.md

 ### Tips and tricks

-Make full use of the ```sbatch``` command, such as using the --begin and --dependency parameters to schedule and string together a workflow.
+Make full use of the ```sbatch``` command, such as using the begin and dependency parameters to schedule and string together a workflow.

 Example using the begin parameter:
 ```